Qualitative Analysis of the Teacher and Student Roles in Pair Programming: Methods and Data

 \subsubsection{PA3}

-Session PA3 is 1:30 hours long and is the starting point of our research, as we noticed the later described behavioral patterns first and most severely here.
+Session PA3 is 1:30 hours long and is the above-mentioned starting point of our research.

-``Developers P1 (who is more knowledgeable in the backend) and P3 (more frontend) continue the implementation of a new API endpoint which P3 already started.
-In PA3, P3 shows his existing implementation for which they write tests; P1 explains backend-related software development best practices.''\cite{ziepre20-pp-ind}
+``Developers P1 (who is more knowledgeable in the backend) and P3 (more frontend) continue the implementation of a new API endpoint, which P3 already started.
+In PA3, P3 shows his existing implementation for which they [then] write tests; P1 explains backend-related software development best practices'' \cite{ziepre20-pp-ind}.

 Most examples we will discuss here are taken from this session.
-We visualize where these examples take place during the session with figure \ref{Timeline_PA3}.
+Figure \ref{Timeline_PA3} shows the chronological ordering and location of these examples within session PA3.

 After session PA3, the researcher who was recording the session overheard a conversation between P1 and P3 in the kitchen.
-P3 criticizes that \say{P1 often gives unsolicited lectures.} P1 explains his behavior by saying that \say{there are topics where the other person doesn't even realize that they should actually be asking a question.} At the end of their exchange, P3 acknowledges \say{that many small and large explanations were helpful.
-That's why he doesn't want to switch them off completely\footnote{Citations were translated from the researcher's Germans field notes.}.}
+His notes state that P3 criticizes that \say{P1 often gives unsolicited lectures.} P1 explains his behavior by saying that \say{there are topics where the other person does not even realize that they should ask a question.} At the end of their exchange, P3 acknowledges \say{that many small and large explanations were helpful.
+That's why he does not want to switch them off completely.}\footnote{Citations translated from the researcher's German field notes.}